VisionSystemSrl/jupyter-ai-toolkit-doc/documentation/MyDoc1.md

 ## Install more packages
-Jupyter AI Toolkit comes with pre-installed python modules that are often used in Data Science and AI, e.g. numpy, matplotlib, scikit-learn, etc.
+AI DEV Toolkit comes with pre-installed python modules that are often used in Data Science and AI, e.g. numpy, matplotlib, scikit-learn, etc.
 If you need to install other packages, you can do so by using pip and specifying one of the following target folders: SNAP_DATA, SNAP_COMMON.
 If you want your packages to be backup together with the standard ctrlX mechanism, install them in the following folder or subfolder: `/var/snap/rexroth-solutions/common/solutions/DefaultSolution/configurations/appdata/jupyterlab`.